 - Direct you to the nearest emergency room or one of our affiliated hospitals.

 If you can’t take care of the problem at home, you will need to see a doctor or nurse practitioner.
 If you have an MIT health plan, a clinician at MIT Medical can see you.
 You have two options at MIT Medical:

 - Same-day appointment: Call your primary care provider (PCP) or—if you don’t have a PCP—call MIT Medical at 617-253-4481 to speak with a clinician and explain your problem.
 Very often, we can give you an appointment the same day, although the appointment may not be with your PCP.
-Instead, it will be with another provider who has time in his or her schedule that day.
+Instead, it will be with another provider who has time in their schedule that day.

 Don’t have an MIT health plan?
 See “Getting care if you don’t have MIT insurance.”